Investing often entails a balancing act between risk and reward. The question many ask is: how do you strike the right balance?

 For example, if your equities have grown quite a bit, reallocate some gains into stable fixed-income assets like bonds or fixed deposits.
 This can mitigate overall risk, especially during periods of market volatility, while still allowing for potential growth.

-Risk vs. Returns: Finding the Perfect Investment Balance
+Risk Vs. Returns: Finding the Perfect Investment Balance

 There’s no one-size-fits-all strategy for balancing risk and rewards in investing.
 What may be the perfect balance for you may not be the same for another.
 The right balance for you would be determined by your financial goals, your investment horizon, risk appetite and investment potential.